ojhajayant/EVA8/session_8/README.md

 1. [EVA8_API](https://github.com/ojhajayant/EVA8_API) is the main repo which is being cloned here to be able to run the main.py script with various user provided (or default) arg options.

-2. The LR-Range test over 500 epochs, as required for the One Cycle Policy (OCP) gave a max_lr(best_lr) of 0.022000000097799996, I am using a LR which is a little ahead in terms of rounding off (and also due to the accuracy Vs learning rate plot obtained from the LR-range test run below in this notebook)
+2. The LR-Range test, as required for the One Cycle Policy (OCP) gave a max_lr(best_lr) of 0.040031316333168206.

-3. Trained for EPOCHS= 24 epochs as required, the div_factor was taken as 10, so as to start the cycle with a learning rate of best_lr/10 = 0.003, it is required that the max LR is reached on 5th epoch, with NO annihilation epochs, hence final_div_factor = div_factor & MAX_LR_EPOCH = 5 thus resulting in PCT_START = MAX_LR_EPOCH / EPOCHS = 0.2
+3. Trained for EPOCHS= 24 epochs as required, the div_factor was taken as 6500, so as to start the cycle with a learning rate of best_lr/6500, it is required that the max LR is reached on 5th epoch, with NO annihilation epochs, hence final_div_factor = div_factor & MAX_LR_EPOCH = 5 thus resulting in PCT_START = MAX_LR_EPOCH / EPOCHS = 0.2

 4. Here are the different args values for this run: